runspired/runspired.com/_posts/2023-01-31-modern-ember-data.md

 > Note: the signature of what is passed to buildBaseURL is simpler above than in the current
 > EmberData 5.3 release, and reflects updates that relaxed the signature which will be in 5.4

 Awesome!
 Now we are ready for deployment to CDNs!
-Or maybe your application is single-tentant and has a per-customer api domain that needs to be configured globally, easy-peasy.
+Or maybe your application is single-tenant and has a per-customer api domain that needs to be configured globally, easy-peasy.
 This can all be handled without the product code needing to be changed or consider it.

 Now let's say we want this request builder to build requests that are *also* able to be cached when using EmberData's CacheHandler?